cdapio/cdap/CONTRIBUTING.rst

 Security Reports
 ================

-Please *DO NOT* file a issue for security related problems.
+Please *DO NOT* file an issue for security related problems.
 Please send your reports to `security@cask.co <mailto:security@cask.co>`__.

 Creating Issues
 ===============

-In order to file bugs or new feature requests please use http://issues.cask.co to file issues.
+In order to file bugs or new feature requests, please use http://issues.cask.co.

 Feature Requests
 ================